Strengthening International Dimension of Euro-Argo Research Infrastructure

 - making the interfaces with JCOMMOPS and Argo Information Center (AIC)

 - working on legal aspects and policy issues (law of the sea)

-- organize scientific and thematic (regional) workshops open to international partners.
+- organise scientific and thematic (regional) workshops open to international partners.

-This project will be carried out by the Euro-Argo PP partners that form the future partners of the Euro-Argo ERIC.
+This project carried out by the Euro-Argo PP partners that form the Euro-Argo ERIC.

-The work plan is structured along 6 work-packages (WP) and 17 tasks :
+The work plan was structured along 6 work-packages (WP) and 17 tasks :

 - The first workpackage concerns the management of the project.

-- The other workpackages aim to co-ordinate and develop the euro-Argo Research Infrastructure activities in the international context ; to developand extend them towards the European neighbourhood areas ; to more effectively coordinate the use of resources for the operations at sea ; to review the complex legal issues (the Law of the Sea) that might be a stumbling block in the implementation of the system in the enclosed seas around Europe.
+- The other workpackages aimed to co-ordinate and develop the Euro-Argo Research Infrastructure activities in the international context ; to develop and extend them towards the European neighbourhood areas ; to more effectively coordinate the use of resources for the operations at sea ; to review the complex legal issues (the Law of the Sea) that might be a stumbling block in the implementation of the system in the enclosed seas around Europe.

-- The 6th work package will contribute to reach out and coordinating activities in specific regional seas, from a scientific point of view with the purpose to raise awareness and initiate collaborations with more participants.
+- The 6th work package contributed to reach out and coordinating activities in specific regional seas, from a scientific point of view with the purpose to raise awareness and initiate collaborations with more participants.